 - Anyone who has difficulty getting up and down from the floor and finds changing positions while on the mat takes a bit more time.

-- Anyone who finds the general Pilates classes on the timetable a little too strenuous or challenging.
+- Anyone who finds the other Pilates classes on the timetable a little too strenuous or challenging.

 What to expect from the rehabilitative Pilates class

-- A less physically demanding session because we don’t do the advanced level exercises from the Pilates repertoire.
+- No advanced level exercises from the Pilates repertoire.

 - More adaptations to exercises on offer.